Nil rate band

 - bereaved minor’s or bereaved young person’s interests (Section 71A/71D Inheritance Tax Act 1984)

 A bare trust would also qualify but it is unlikely parents would choose this over the other options, as the child is entitled to demand the property in the trust when they reach 18.
 Property in a discretionary trust will not qualify for the allowance, even if all the beneficiaries are lineal descendants.
 Neither will a trust that specifies, for example, ‘to such of my children as reach 21’.

 If the parent has drawn up a Will that includes a discretionary trust, an appointment can be made from the trust within 2 years of the death to take advantage of the Residence Nil Rate Band.
 ‘Appointment’ simply means taking the property out of the trust and giving it to a lineal descendant.
 This is treated as if the Deceased themselves made the appointment – it is ‘read back into the Will’ (Section 144 Inheritance Tax Act 1984).

-However, where the Wills first include a life interest and then a discretionary trust, it will often not be possible to make such an appointment in respect of the first-to-die’s share, since this is not inherited by the beneficiaries until the survivor dies.
-It is therefore safer not to use a discretionary trust!
+However, where the Wills first include a life interest first and then a discretionary trust after, it will often not be possible to make such an appointment in respect of the first-to-die’s share, since this is not inherited by the beneficiaries until the survivor dies.
+It is therefore usually safer not to use a discretionary trust!

 Options for grandparents